Fcmam5/state-of-dz-swe-2024/website/docs/insights/challenges.md

 ### Bad Internet and 4G network coverage

-Bad Internet connection seems to be the #1 challenge for Algerian developers despite of the government's efforts to improve and modernize its infrastructure.
+Bad Internet connection is reported to be the #1 challenge for Algerian developers despite of the government's efforts to improve and modernize its infrastructure.

 According to [ARPCE](https://www.arpce.dz/fr/indic/internet), 52% of home internet memberships are ADSL, followed by 4G LTE, then 17% for FTTH.